anuradhakar49/ai-ethics-summer2025/Interactive Sessions /readme.md

 ## 📌 Objective:

-This repository contains a curated list of questions which were designed to evaluate students’ understanding of ethical theories and principles, and their ability to apply them to real-world tech issues (2-3 minutes each).
-The answers are given by different student groups participating in the learning experience.
+This repository contains a curated list of questions which were designed to evaluate students’ understanding of ethical theories and principles, and their ability to apply them to real-world Machine learning problems (2-3 minutes each).
+The answers are given by different student groups participating in the 2025 AI Ethics and Business learning program hosted by aivancity.

 ---